ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 This page will walk you through the installation of everything you need for a comfortable development environment to write projects in OCaml code.
 Of course, this includes [installing the compiler](#installing-ocaml) itself, but it also installs a build system, a package manager, an LSP server to support your editor, and a few other tools that we describe [later](#setting-up-development-tools), setting up [editor support](#configuring-your-editor), and bootstrapping a [new project](#starting-a-new-project).

+We provide installation instructions for Linux, macOS, and *BSD for all OCaml versions.
+For Windows, we provide instructions on this page for installing OCaml 4.14.0 via the [Diskuv OCaml](https://github.com/diskuv/dkml-installer-ocaml#readme) Installer.
+Note that, if you use Windows Subsystem for Linux (WSL), the Unix instructions can be used on Windows.

-The following instructions work on Linux, BSD, and macOS.
-Plus, they also work on Cygwin and WSL.
-If you want to set up OCaml on Windows, you might be interested in reading [OCaml on Windows](/docs/ocaml-on-windows) first.
+If you are setting up OCaml on Windows and are unsure which installation method to use, you might be interested in reading [OCaml on Windows](/docs/ocaml-on-windows) first.

 **Guidelines for Following Instructions on this Page**